 The Great Pyrenees dog is confident, gentle (especially with children), and affectionate.
 While territorial and protective of its flock or family when necessary, its general demeanor is patience and loyalty.
 It is a strong-willed, independent and reserved breed.
 It is also attentive, quite fearless, and loyal to its duties.
 The Great Pyrenees' size makes it an imposing guardian.
-A dog of this breed will patrol its perimeter routinely to ensure protection of its herd.
-The Great Pyrenees protects its flock by barking, and being nocturnal, it tends to bark at night unless trained against such behavior.
+A dog of this breed will patrol its perimeter routinely to ensure the protection of its herd.
+The Great Pyrenees protects its flock by barking and being nocturnal, it tends to bark at night unless trained against such behavior.
 When there is a goat in distress, the well-trained Pyrenees will protect them at all costs.
-With two dogs each for the four herds in our four pastures, we have no trouble with foxes, bobcats, or coyotes.
+With two dogs each for the four goat herds in our four pastures, we have no trouble with foxes, bobcats, or coyotes.
 Our Great Pyrenees are CKC registered.